🧂Physical Chemistry II

 Self-Check Questions

 2. You observe that current decays as t1/2t^{-1/2} after stepping the potential.
-Which equation describes this behavior, and what does it tell you about the rate-limiting process?
+Which equation describes this behavior, and what does the time dependence tell you about the rate-limiting process?

-4. An FRQ gives you a cell at non-standard conditions and asks whether the reaction is spontaneous.
-Which equation do you use first, and how does it connect to ΔG\Delta G?
+4. A problem gives you a cell at non-standard conditions and asks whether the reaction is spontaneous.
+Outline the steps: which equation do you use to find EE, and how do you then determine ΔG\Delta G?

-5. Under what conditions does the Butler-Volmer equation simplify to the Tafel equation, and why is this simplification useful for analyzing experimental data?
+5. Under what conditions does the Butler-Volmer equation simplify to the Tafel equation?
+Why is this simplification useful for extracting kinetic parameters from experimental data?